exoscale/stelling/README.md

 Detailed documentation for each package is included in the package README.

+## A Note On Contributions
+This library is primarily intended for internal Exoscale usage.
+If you like it, you are free to use it and fork it.
+We are not looking to build any community around this or actively seeking any outside contribution.
+We will accept PRs with bugfixes or features if they align with our direction.
+However we do not intend to shape the design to fit any other needs than our own.

 ## Basic Usage
 The `examples` directory contains an example project that can be used to bootstrap your own projects.
 It contains two entrypoints: a long running daemon and a long running job.